Explore the stations of the museum.

 The Rise of the Nazis

-The timeline continues with the introduction of Adolf Hitler, and the factors that led to the rise of the Nazi party.
-We are also introduced to Nazi terminology, and and Nazi organizational entities such as the “Gestapo”, “SS” and “Hitler Youth”.
+The timeline continues with asking the question how could the Nazis take power of a democracy like Germany.
+We are introduced to Adolf Hitler, the factors that allowed the rise of the Nazi party, Nazi terminology, and Nazi organizational entities such as the “Gestapo”, “SS” and “Hitler Youth”.

 The Holocaust officially begins on Kristallnacht, the Night of Broken Glass.
-We also explore the idea through the eyes of today's children.
+We explore how Kristallnact was allowed to happen.

 Here, we examine how the persecuted members of society were increasingly isolated from the mainstream.

-The catastrophe to befall the Jews begins in earnest with their forceful removal from their homes and into ghettos, cattle cars, and concentration camps.
+The catastrophe to befall the Jews begins in earnest with deportation, the forceful removal from their homes, and into ghettos, cattle cars, and concentration camps.

 The Final Solution

-At the Wannsee conference, the Nazis formulated their systematic methodology to murder all the Jews, called "The Final Solution."
+At the Wannsee conference, the Nazis formulated their systematic methodology to murder all the Jews, the plan referred to as "The Final Solution."

 Resistance to the atrocities of the Nazis came in different forms.
 From the sheer will to survive of the prisoners to the non-prisoners who were willing to risk their lives to save lives and to do what was right.

-Once the tide of the war turned, it still took the 'allies' several years to liberate all the countries that had fallen victim to Nazi capture.
+Once the tide of the war turned, it still took the 'allies' several years to liberate all the countries that had fallen victim to Nazi capture and release the prisioners.

 For the newly liberated prisoners, there was no going back to what was; it took most several years until they found 'home' again.